My local council spent £93,000 giving roundabout a beach facelift

 by · Mail Online

-Tony Bland, 52, launched a one-man protest as he posed on the revamped Albert Roundabout in Colchester, Essex, in a deckchair and next to a parasol to oppose its 'beach-like' new look.
+Tony Bland, 52, launched a one-man protest as he posed on the revamped Albert Roundabout in Colchester, Essex, in his deckchair to oppose its 'beach-like' new look.

 The project was carried out by the famous Beth Chatto Gardens, and funded by Essex County Council, Colchester Council, and rail operator Greater Anglia.